The history of the GVH

 The GVH foundation on 4 March 1970

 The new unit included six partners: The Verband Großraum Hannover (Greater Hannover Local Association), ÜSTRA, Bundesbahn, Bundespost, Steinhuder Meer-Bahn and the Verkehrsbetriebe Herrmann Bachstein.
-As a first step a consistent common tariff scheme was introduced in 1970 which was valid on all trams and buses within the GVH as well as in the DB local traffic.
-Two years later, in the spring of 1972, the first joint schedule came into effect.
+As a first, step a consistent common tariff scheme was introduced in 1970 which was valid for all trams and buses within the GVH as well as for the DB local traffic.
+Two years later, in the spring of 1972, the first common schedule came into effect.

 First underground railway, on-call buses and on-call taxi cabs